m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

  - `direction`
    - This parameter is a *string* which records the direction the snake is supposed to move.
-   - Valid arguments we can use when calling the function are `"left"`, `"right"`, `"up"`, and `"down"`.
+   - We can use the values `"left"`, `"right"`, `"up"`, and `"down"` when calling the function.
  - `snake`
    - This parameter records the current position of the snake as a *list*.
-   - Valid list arguments will store the coordinates that comprise a snake.
+   - Valid list arguments store the coordinates that comprise a snake.
-     Each pair of coordinates will be stored as a *tuple* of two *ints*.
+     Each pair of coordinates is stored as a *tuple* of two *ints*.
  - `apple`
-   - This parameter records the current position of the apple as a *tuple* of two *ints*.
+   - This parameter records
+     the current position of the apple
+     as a *tuple* of two *ints*.